Helen Reichert: Personal and family life

 Helen Reichert founded the Helen F. Reichert Scholarship, awarded to medical students of Weill Cornell, in honor of her husband, who resolved to become a doctor after watching a doctor tend to his dying father.
 In order to put himself through school, her husband needed to work multiple jobs but ended with a lifelong, happy career.
 She stated that her hope was to "help someone else reach that dream."

 Helen Reichert had three siblings: sister Leonore (Lee) Reichart and brothers Irving Kahn, the noted value investor, and Peter Keane, a Hollywood cinematographer and film executive, who also changed his last name from Kahn to Keane to avoid anti-Semitism.
 The four siblings were all centenarians.

 Later in life, Reichert confessed that there is no reason why she should have lived as long as she did.
 She hated vegetables, getting up early, and most things associated with living a healthy lifestyle.
 She loved rare hamburgers, chocolate, cocktails, and nightlife in New York, including exotic restaurants, Broadway shows, movies, and the Metropolitan Opera.
 She smoked for over eighty years.

 Death

 Helen Reichert died of natural causes on September 25, 2011, in her Park Avenue apartment in New York City at the age of 109.
 Olive Villaluna, her caretaker for more than 11 years, said that Reichert died "as she had wanted to, comfortably in her chair with a smile."
 She was survived by her two centenarian brothers, Irving and Peter, aged 105 and 101, respectively, at the time of her death, as well as many nieces and nephews.

 In her will, she bequeathed her body to research at Weill Cornell Medical College.
 In addition, she bequeathed a $100,000 gift to the Residential Initiative in support of Cornell's West Campus House System.
 The Reichert Suite in Carl Becker House is named in her honor.
 In lieu of flowers, she requested that donations be made to Cornell Medical College.
+Her will was changed by her attorney when she was just shy of her 109th birthday.
+The new version excluded family who had been her closest confidantes.